What are the Immigration Consequences of a Criminal Conviction?

 Some crimes that may fall into this category include:

-Bear in mind that the U.S. Citizenship and Immigration Services (CIS) reviews convictions on a case-by-case basis.
+Bear in mind that the United States Citizenship and Immigration Services (CIS) reviews convictions on a case-by-case basis.
 It can find that your conviction falls within this category if it decides the California criminal statute that you violated involves the requisite criminal intent and moral reprehensibility.

 Multiple Criminal Convictions